Is Ceramic Coating Good For Your Car? Is It Safe? Or...

 At Torque Detail, we recommend one of our specially formulated products called a waterless car wash.

 A waterless car wash is exactly what it sounds like.
 The Torque Detail Turbo Waterless Detailer is a handy spray bottle formula that works on any surface.
 It easily loosens dirt and debris from your car, allowing you to wipe it off with a microfiber cloth.

-The best thing about our waterless detailer is that it maintains and even extends the life of the ceramic shine or coating of your car.
-Combined with our Torque Detail Ceramic Shine mentioned above, you’ll have a complete arsenal in your garage for all your detailing needs!
+The best thing about our waterless detailer is that it maintains and even extends the life of the ceramic spray or coating of your car.
+Combined with our Torque Detail Ceramic Spray mentioned above, you’ll have a complete arsenal in your garage for all your detailing needs!

 Summary: So, Is Ceramic Coating Good Or Bad For Your Car?
 Should You DIY It?

 Yes!
 A ceramic coating is definitely good for your car, as it provides light protection as well as a permanent candy-gloss shine.

 However, you should never DIY a ceramic coating, since it requires a fairly skilled professional to apply properly.
 On the other hand, a ceramic spray gives you the benefits of a ceramic coating and can be done at home, making it ideal for a lot of owners who have tight belts.